barumau/pandunia/english/001_ration.md

 (This is the so called passive sentence.)

     English:   Apples were eaten.
-    Pandunia:  aple bei yam.
+    Pandunia:  aple be yam.
     Chinese:   Píngguǒ bèi chī le. (苹果被吃了。)

-**bei** is a loan word from Standard Chinese, but it is also close to some uses of English "to be".
+**be** is a loan word from Standard Chinese *bèi*, but it is also close to some uses of English "to be".

     English:   It can not be eaten.
-    Pandunia:  ye no bil bei yam.
+    Pandunia:  ye no bil be yam.
     Chinese:   Tā bù néng bèi chī. (它不能被吃。)

 Like Chinese, Pandunia doesn't mark verbs with a word like "to".